 Supermarket & other eatery offers

 - Morrisons café – Letchworth

-Kids eat FREE when an adult spends £4.99 or more on a meal – this is thought to be an ongoing offer.
+Kids eat FREE (one free meal from the kids menu) when an adult spends £4.49 or more on a meal – this is thought to be an ongoing offer.

 - ASDA café – nearest Stevenage

-Kids eat for £1 all day, every day, and FREE Ella's baby food pouches for under 18 months with any purchase - these are thought to be ongoing offers.
+Kids (up to 16 years) eat for £1 all day, every day, and FREE Ella's baby food pouches for under 18 months with any purchase - these are thought to be ongoing offers.

 Love Food, Hate Waste